xikass/myTrivia/backend/Documentation.md

 # Resource Endpoint Library

 ## GET /categories
-- fetches a dictionary of categories, where the key is the category id  and the value is the category name
+fetches a dictionary of categories, where the key is the category id  and the value is the category name
-- Request Arguments : None
+### Request Arguments :
+    None
+### Response
+response is a JSOn object containing two keys
+1. categories : a JSON object of all categories
+2. success : [boolean] true if the successful

-- Response sample
+sample response
 ```json
 {
     "categories" :